pgebal/pgebal.github.io/_posts/articles/2017-08-31-hdfsStream.markdown

 A great way of going reactive in Scala is using Akka Streams.
 If you know nothing about Akka Streams go read [this][akka-streams-intro].
 Akka Streams provides *StreamConverters.fromInputStream* method that creates a *Source* from a file content.
-Emitted elements are *chunkSize* bytes, except for the final element that can be smaller.
+Emitted elements are *chunkSize* bytes (default value of 8192), except for the final element that can be smaller.
-*chunkSize* is an argument with a default value of 8192.
 Knowing that, let's get an *InputStream* to a file stored on HDFS:
 {: .text-justify}
 {% highlight scala %}